Skip to content

 This error occurs when the source that runs the mongorestore command is out of memory.
 If you run the mongorestore command on an Amazon Elastic Compute Cloud (Amazon EC2) instance, then allocate more swap or scale the instance class of the EC2 instance.

-Amazon DocumentDB doesn't support the use of certain characters in the document field name.
-This includes “.” and the prefix "$".
+Amazon DocumentDB doesn't support certain characters in document field names, including "." and the prefix "$".
 If you use these characters in the document field name of the mongodump file that mongorestore uses to restore, then you encounter an error.
-For more information, see Field name restrictions.
+For more information, see Dollar($) and dot(.) in field names.

-To prevent this error, make sure that dump files don't contain restricted characters before you restore.
-Rename the fields and update the application clients so that the unsupported characters are removed.
+To prevent this error, check your dump files for restricted characters before you restore them.
+Rename the fields and update the application clients to remove the unsupported characters.

 This error occurs when mongorestore restores a dump file that contains an admin database.
 Amazon DocumentDB doesn't support admin or local databases.
 It also doesn't support the MongoDB system.* or startup_log collections.